maciej-home/kociol/README.md

 Please note that I don't give any guarantees nor I take responsibility for using anything in this repo :)
 Some parts of code (e.g. comments) may be in Polish.
 Sorry for that

+I'm also using this repo for learning git, so please report git-related issues too :)

 # What this program does?
 It's small script I wrote in order to process data read from iNode Energy Meter by official bash script
 I'm using this energy meter to count how many fuel my stove has used